timthelion/config-select/README.md

 config-select is a program which is generally usefull for swapping out config files.

+It can be installed with the command:
+`cabal install config-select`

 It was origionally developed as an X11 display manager to swap out .xinitrc files.

 It provides you with a nice menu to select the configuration profile you want.